QuarkNerd/blog/soneill/_posts/2014-11-21-introducing-the-mean-stack.md

 ###6. update the styling

 Now that we have some new functionality, let’s be a real full stack developer and update the UI.
-Bootstrap comes with MEAN.IO so let’s override the default values and make the heading a bright color.
+Bootstrap comes with MEAN.IO so let’s override the default values and make the heading a bright colour.
 You’ll find the index page’s CSS in `packages/system/public/assets/css/common.css`.
-Just add the following and use your favorite color as the heading background
+Just add the following and use your favourite colour as the heading background

 {% highlight css %}
   .navbar-inverse {